 The impact of the biological sciences on the community is extremely widespread, ranging from agriculture and public health to food processing and the preservation of structural materials.
 Wherever the care and culture of living organisms or the manipulation and processing of material of biological origin is involved, there is likely to be a need for graduates trained in one or more of the biological sciences.
-The teaching and research activities of the school include the primary biological sciences, botany, zoology and microbiology, which respectively embrace the study of plants, animals and micro-organisms, and certain of the important sub-divisions of these sciences, such as The bacteriology and entomology. two related sciences. biochemistry, primary physiology interpenetrate the and biological sciences and the latter in particular provides the principal link between these fields of study and the physical sciences.
-Physiology is concerned with the study of function while biochemistry has as its primary objectives the chemical aspects of structure and the explanation of biological events in physico-chemical terms.
-Biochemistry is intimately concerned with all the biological sciences and thus forms an essential element in any course where a biological subject is taken as a maior.
+The teaching and research activities of the school include the primary biological sciences, botany, zoology and microbiology, which respectively embrace the study of plants, animals and micro-organisms, and certain important sub-divisions of these sciences. related sciences.
+The and entomology. two bacteriology biochemistry, interpenetrate the primary and biological sciences and the latter in particular provides the principal link between these fields of study and the physical Physiology is concerned with the study of function while biochemistry has as its primary objectives the chemical aspects of structure and the explanation of biological events in physico-chemical terms.
+Biochemistry is intimately concerned with all the biological sciences and thus forms an essential element in any course where a biological subject is taken as a major.

-There are a number of fields in which graduates who have majored in one or more of the biological sciences may make a These fields include education, public health, career. fermentation and food industries and agriculture, as well as a wide range of research activities.
+There are a number of fields in which graduates who have majored in one or more of the biological sciences may make a career.
+These fields include education, public health, fermentation and food industries and agriculture, as well as a wide range of research activities.